 The Gym Hammer is one of the latest tools to be rediscovered by fitness: it is particularly suitable for the athletic preparation of many disciplines, but also to increase the physical qualities which can be useful both for the performance and for esthetic goals.
 Unlike the common hammers, these tools are specifically thought for the training, in particular for what concerns the length and the grip.

-Tools like the Clubbell or the Steel Mace, which are apparently similar to the Hammer, in reality have substantial differences with it.
-Compared to the Clubbells, the Gym Hammer has indeed a totally decentralized mass, which is also farther from the grip (it can reach a length of 100cm, while a clubbell doesn’t exceed the 70cm).
-The differences with the Steel Mace instead concern mainly the shape of the mass, with the Hammer’s that enables more uses, in addition to a significantly higher weight.
-The Steel Mace can reach at most 13kg, while the Hammer weight goes from 4 to 20kg, and this allows to vary the load based on the training goals.
+Tools like the Clubs or the Macebell, which are apparently similar to the Hammer, in reality have substantial differences with it.
+Compared to the Clubs, the Gym Hammer has indeed a totally decentralized mass, which is also farther from the grip (it can reach a length of 100cm, while a clubbell doesn’t exceed the 70cm).
+The differences with the Macebell instead concern mainly the shape of the mass, with the Gym Hammer ’s that enables more uses, in addition to a significantly higher weight.
+The Macebell can reach at most 15kg, while the Hammer weight goes from 4 to 20kg, and this allows to vary the load based on the training goals.